ezEngine/docs/docs/runtime/world/game-objects.md

 You can also traverse the object *hierarchy* with `ezWorld::Traverse()`.
 This allows you to list the objects either in a depth-first or a breadth-first order.

+When you have a specific game object, you can also iterate over its children with `ezGameObject::GetChildren()`.

 ## Finding Objects

 There are multiple ways to find specific objects, or objects relative to some parent node.